Mission & Overview

 - Convening global ISRS Congresses every two years to highlight research, clinical results and technical advances.

-To learn more about the early history and evolution of the International Stereotactic Radiosurgery Society, we invite you to read this excellent article authored by L. Dade Lunsford, MD, Co-Founder and the first President of the Society.
+To learn more about the early history and evolution of the International Stereotactic Radiosurgery Society, we invite you to read this article authored by L. Dade Lunsford, MD, Co-Founder and the first President of the Society.
 Click here to see the article.